eXist-db/existdb-ansible-role/README.md

 How to install exist.
-Can be `source` (git clone official existdb repository and run `build.sh` on the server to install), `remote_archive` (pre-packaged archive file downloaded from remote server), or `local_archive` (pre-packaged archive present on the Ansible host).
+Can be `source` (git clone official existdb repository and run `build.sh` on the server to install), `remote_archive` (pre-packaged archive file downloaded from remote server), `local_archive` (pre-packaged archive present on the Ansible host) or `none` (do not install or modify eXist).
 Default is to install from source.

 If you can not or do not want to build locally, prepare a pre-packaged archive for download and use `remote_archive`.
 If policy or firewalling does not allow this, use `local_archive`.
+Use `none` to leave the eXist installation untouched (eg to run other parts of this role only).

     exist_repo: https://github.com/eXist-db/exist.git
     exist_repo_version: develop-4.x.x